KATAmeba/Ameba/README.md

 <h1>Ameba</h1>
-<h2>The official repository of the Ameba app, dveleoped by KAT Inc.</h2>
+<h2>The official repository of the Ameba app, developed by KAT Inc.</h2>